josephsayad/CS335_Find_Median/README.md

 ### The Median Tester

-An instance of `MedianTester` will take the array-based data structure of sorted integers - provided by the **driver program** and sorted by a sorting algorithm - and check to see that the result of each method is correct.
+An instance of `MedianTester` will take the array-based data structure of sorted integers - provided by the **driver program** and sorted by a sorting algorithm - and check to see the result of each method is correct.
 It will find the median of the list in `O(N)` time.

+**Note: `runTest()` takes copies the vector by reference, and sorts the vector - this is to be done after all methods have been invoked, and answer is returned by each individual method.
+After the sort, finding the median, and the checking - the vector of sorted integers will be deleted to save space.
+Then, the next input text file may be parsed, and the process will repeat.

 ### Functions To Be Implemented